 $ locate /home/ismail/*back*

-grep command mainly filters given text and files contents but we cna use it for to find files and folders.
+grep command mainly filters given text and files contents but we can use it to find files and folders.
 For more detail

 We can use

 ls command recursively and grep the files and folder we want to find.
 In this example, we will search for files and folders whose names contain

 $ ls -R -l | grep backup